 An extraordinary feature of the property is its commanding view of the downtown Boston skyline.
 The orientation of the site almost perfectly aligns the skyline with the rear of the Emery House.
 The view is enhanced by the isolation of the property from the surrounding neighborhood.
 The site’s wooded edges and steep slopes create a unique sense of retreat from the suburban environment.

-The grounds are open to the public for passive recreation from dawn to dusk.
+The grounds are presently closed to any recreation or events due to construction.
 Any use of the site for an event requires the approval of the Town.
 For questions, please contact the Department of Planning & Community Development by phone at (781) 340-5015 or click here to send a message to staff.